KENEDY005/wk-6-KENEDY005-1/Test Report Clean City Project.md

 - Backend API load testing
 - Database migration
-- Third-party intergrations
+- Third-party integrations

-Since the application relies on localStoage for data persistence, backend API load testing and database migration were not applicable in this test cycle.
-Similarly, third-party intergrations were not fully implemented and will be tested in future cycles once the core functionality is stable.
+Since the application relies on local storage for data persistence, backend API load testing and database migration were not applicable in this test cycle.
+Similarly, third-party integrations were not fully implemented and will be tested in future cycles once the core functionality is stable.

 ### Tools & Resources

-- **Selenium:** Automated UI and end to end testing.
+- **Selenium:** Automated UI and end-to-end testing.
-- **Jest:** unit testing for JavaScipt Logic
+- **Jest:** unit testing for JavaScript Logic
-- **Manual testing:** Functional,UI/UX and exploratory testing
+- **Manual testing:** Functional, UI/UX and exploratory testing
 - **VS Code:** Development and test script editing
 - **Browser(Chrome/Edge, via VS Code liveserver):** Application testing enviroment
 - **Test URL:** "http://localhost:3000"